White House fetes Kenya with state dinner featuring sunset views, celebrity star power

 Hillary Clinton pronounced it “wonderful to be back."
 Her husband told reporters he particularly liked ”the girl behind you," pointing to a portrait on the wall of his wife from her first lady days.

-The gathering was the first White House state dinner for an African nation since 2008, and it was the sixth and largest of the state dinners thrown by President Joe Biden.
+The gathering was the first White House state dinner for an African nation since 2008, and it was the sixth and largest of the state dinners thrown by Biden.

 The event was part of the administration's efforts to build ties with Africa.
 Biden failed to keep a promise to visit the continent last year, but this week he said he plans to visit "in February, after I'm reelected" — a show of optimism about his prospects in November's election.